infantiablue/techika/public/assets/mountains/README.md

 ## Morning mist prompt

 Generated with the built-in OpenAI image-generation tool on 2026-09-06.
-Original alpha retained; compressed to WebP using cwebp (quality 88, alpha quality 95).
-Asset size is 2172×724.
+Optimized to 1086×362 using cwebp (quality 65, alpha quality 70, method 6), retaining transparency.
+Download size reduced from 449,046 to 36,774 bytes (91.8% smaller).

 Use case: photorealistic-natural.
 Asset type: transparent atmospheric texture for a refined cream and forest-green literary website.
 Create an ultra-wide morning mist texture made of three long, irregular wisps of natural mountain fog on a genuinely transparent background with generous empty transparent space; no landscape and no sky.
 Use soft horizontal bands of pale warm-gray and translucent white vapor with feathered organic edges and subtle internal density variation.
 Keep the result understated, editorial, and suitable for slow drift over a monochrome mountain panorama.
 Avoid dots, circles, sparkles, stars, text, people, buildings, borders, checkerboard patterns, fantasy clouds, and obvious repetition.